 METHODS

-Blood samples from 191 COVID-19 real-time reverse transcriptase-polymerase chain reaction (RT-qPCR)-positive volunteers from the municipality of Toledo/Paraná/Brazil, were submitted to two distinct serological tests, by enzyme-linked immunosorbent assay, for detection of anti-nucleocapsid IgG.
-Blood samples and clinical-epidemiological data of the volunteers were collected from November 2020 to February 2021.
+Blood samples from 191 COVID-19 real-time reverse transcriptase-polymerase chain reaction (RT-qPCR)-positive volunteers from the municipality of Toledo/Paraná/Brazil, underwent two distinct serological tests, enzyme-linked immunosorbent assay, and detection of anti-nucleocapsid IgG.
+Blood samples and clinicoepidemiological data of the volunteers were collected between November 2020 and February 2021.
 All assays were performed in duplicate and the manufacturers' recommendations were strictly followed.
 The data were statistically analyzed using multiple logistic regression; the variables were selected by applying the P < 0.05 criterion.

 RESULTS

-Serum samples from the volunteers spanned a time interval of less than 1 mo to 7 mo between positive diagnosis for COVID-19/symptoms onset and serologic testing for specific IgG.
+Serological tests to detect specific IgG were performed on serum samples from volunteers who were diagnosed as being positive by RT-qPCR for COVID-19 or had disease onset in the time interval from less than 1 mo to 7 mo.
 The time periods when the highest number of participants with detectable IgG was observed were 1, 2 and 3 mo.
 It was observed that 9.42% of participants no longer had detectable IgG antibodies 1 mo only after being infected with SARS-CoV-2 and 1.57% were also IgG negative at less than 1 mo.
-At 5 mo 3.14% of volunteers were IgG negative, and at 6 or 7 mo 1 volunteer (0.52%) had no detectable IgG.
-Regarding the period between diagnosis by RT-qPCR/symptoms onset and the date of collection for the study, no statistical significance was observed for any association analyzed.
-Moreover, considering the age category between 31 and 59 years as the exposed group, the P value was 0.11 for the category 31 to 59 years and 0.32 for the category 60 years or older, showing that in both there was no association between the pair of variables analyzed.
-Regarding chronic disease, the exposure group considered was the participants without any comorbidity, so the P value of 0.07 for the category of those with at least one chronic disease showed no association between the two variables.
+At 5 mo, 3.14% of volunteers were IgG negative, and at 6 or 7 mo, 1 volunteer (0.52%) had no detectable IgG.
+During the period between diagnosis by RT-qPCR/symptoms onset and the date of collection for the study, no statistical significance was observed for any association analyzed.
+Moreover, considering the age category between 31 and 59 years as the exposed group, the P value was 0.11 for the category 31 to 59 years and 0.32 for the category 60 years or older, showing that in both age categories there was no association between the pair of variables analyzed.
+Regarding chronic disease, the exposure group consisted of the participants without any comorbidity, so the P value of 0.07 for the category of those with at least one chronic disease showed no association between the two variables.

 CONCLUSION

-A temporal pattern of IgG response was not observed, but it is possible suggest that immunological memory is weak and there no association between IgG production and age or chronic disease in mild COVID-19.
+A temporal pattern of IgG response was not observed, but it is suggested that immunological memory is weak and there is no association between IgG production and age or chronic disease in mild COVID-19.

 Key Words: Humoral response; Immunoglobulin G antibody; Immune memory; Mild cases COVID-19; SARS-CoV-2 infection; Serological test